How Pool Shock Works: Complete Chemistry Guide

 Timing and Application Methods

-Always shock at dusk or night to prevent UV degradation of chlorine.
+Shocking in the evening is best (daytime sun burns off chlorine faster), but you can shock during the day when you need to — like a fresh opening or a green pool — just expect to use a bit more.
 For cal-hypo, pre-dissolve in a bucket of pool water before adding to the deep end with pump running for proper circulation.
 Never use small containers or mix with other chemicals.

 Test FC levels 1 hour after shocking to verify target levels were reached.
 Continue testing every 2-4 hours during SLAM procedures until overnight FC loss is less than 1 ppm.